cmotc/lair-manifest/README.md

         make pull

+instead of make update.
+If you need to get a clean copy, you can do

+        make force-update

-instrad of make update.
-When you've made some changes, doing
+to get the original sources and re-initialize the repositories.
+When you've made some changes, doing,

         make push